hospitalBayanihan/site/README.md

    main/views.py

 Herlan Branch notes:
-1. models.py in main was edited to include all columns from airtable
+1. models.py in main was edited to include all columns from airtable.
-2. refresch view was added to update database based from airtable data
+2. refresh view was added to update database based from airtable data.
+3. I may have screwed up the migrations for main due to having many tries.